AlexandreResende/authentication-service/README.md

 #### Admin Features

-- We could implement admin operations like to revoke a user's refresh token (remove it from record)
+- We could implement admin operations like to revoke a user's refresh token (remove it from record) - TBD

 ## What is being used